Tech toy on your list? Why the microchip shortage could hinder your holiday shopping - NewsBreak

 “Whether it is a microchip or a potato chip, there’s seems a supply shortage going on right now,” Blackwell said.

-The shortage is compounded by a lack of workers, floating traffic jams , a stressed trucking industry and factory backlogs.1 in 8 say loved ones with opposing COVID views won’t get holiday gifts
+The shortage is compounded by a lack of workers, floating traffic jams , a stressed trucking industry and factory backlogs.SNAP households to receive maximum benefits in October

 If you want to stick to your budget and score all the gifts on your list, the BBB is offering these tips: